pygame/pygame/docs/reST/ref/font.rst

 passing None as the font name.

-To use the :mod:`pygame.freetype` based ``pygame.ftfont`` as :mod:`pygame.font` define the enviroment variable PYGAME_FREETYPE before the first import of :mod:`pygame`.
+To use the :mod:`pygame.freetype` based ``pygame.ftfont`` as :mod:`pygame.font` define the environment variable PYGAME_FREETYPE before the first import of :mod:`pygame`.
 Module ``pygame.ftfont`` is a :mod:`pygame.font` compatible module that passes all but one of the font module unit tests: it does not have the UCS-2 limitation of the SDL_ttf based font module, so